voladorlu/academic-kickstart/content/author/admin/_index.md

 +++

-Lu Yu is a Ph.d. in King Abdullah University of Science and Technology (KAUST), under the supervision of Prof. Xiangliang Zhang leading the MINE group.
-Before joining KAUST, I worked as a Data Mining Engineer at Alibaba Group from 2015.06 - 2016.07.
-I worked on learning representation of discrete data structure (e.g. graph, seuqence, entity) that intersected with graph theory, optimization, adversarial learning.
+Lu Yu is a third-year Ph.D. student in [King Abdullah University of Science and Technology (KAUST)](https://www.kaust.edu.sa), under the supervision of Prof. Xiangliang Zhang leading the [MINE](https://mine.kaust.edu.sa) group.
+Before joining KAUST, he worked as a Data Mining Engineer at Alibaba Group.
+He mainly works on learning representation of discrete data structure (e.g. graph, seuqence, entity) that intersected with graph theory, optimization, adversarial learning.